-This variable provides the last 4-digits on the DC record associated with the victim.
-State abstractors may also choose to enter fewer than 4-digits to preserve confidentiality.
+This variable provides the last four digits on the DC record associated with the victim.
+State abstractors may also choose to enter fewer than four digits to preserve confidentiality.

-This de-identified information can be used to match victims across data sources (e.g., LE and CME reports) and link with identifying information maintained by states.
+This de-identified information can be used to match victims across data sources (e.g., LE and C/ME reports) and to link with identifying information maintained by states.
 This is an optional variable.